ahmedtaipei/ahmedtaipei/README.md

 13. Design and Implementation of Wireless Fire Fighting System.
 14. Design and Simulation of DC Motor Speed Controller using Pole Placement Technique and MATLAB.
 15. Development of a computer based aircraft pitot-static instruments test system.
-16.Design of high frequency transformer for switch mode power supply.
+16. Design of high frequency transformer for switch mode power supply.
 17. Microcontroller based design of rectifier for chemical surface treatment.
 18. Design and implementation of vehicle tracking and theft control system.
 19. Broadcast Searchable Keyword Encryption.